 Wood Pond Hills & Chestnut Ridge Street Recon IP 19-03

-City Staff is developing final plans and specifications for use in bidding and constructing this project.
-Bids are anticipated to be advertised in March/April 2019.
+On Tuesday, March 26th, 2019, the Ramsey City Council adopted Resolution #19-080 approving plans and specifications and authorizing Advertisement for bids for Improvement Project 19-03, Wood Pond Hills & Chestnut Ridge Street Reconstruction.
+City Staff has developed final plans and specifications for use in bidding and constructing this project.
+Bids were published in Anoka County Union Herald and Finance and Commerce newspapers on March 29th and April 5th, 2019.
+For this project we will be accepting only online electronic bids through QuestCDN.
 Construction is anticipated to begin in May/June 2019, weather depending, and pending City Council approval of award of contract to the lowest responsible bidder.
 Letters will be mailed to all benefitting property owners with detailed information about the construction process and schedule, and what to expect during construction, after the City and the contractor conduct a pre-construction meeting.
 This web site will also be updated as new information becomes available.

 City Improvement Project No. 19-03 proposes to reconstruct streets within the Wood Pond Hills and Chestnut Ridge neighborhoods including 146th Avenue, Helium Street, and Krypton Street.
 The streets total approximately 3,310 linear feet (0.63 miles) in length.
 A map showing the location and scope of the proposed improvements is included as Figure 1 in Appendix A in the linked Feasibility Report.